jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 :::
 :::

-For more information about these limits, see [Amazon RouteÂ 53 Limits](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/DNSLimitations.html) in the *Amazon RouteÂ 53 Developer Guide*.
+For more information about these limits, see [RouteÂ 53 Limits](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/DNSLimitations.html) in the *Amazon RouteÂ 53 Developer Guide*.

 Amazon SageMaker Limits {#limits_sagemaker}
 -----------------------